torvalds/linux/Documentation/fb/tgafb.rst

 Uytterhoeven, which was based on the original TGA console code written by Jay Estabrook.

-Major new features since Linux 2.0.x:
+Major new features since GNU/Linux 2.0.x:

  * Support for multiple resolutions
  * Support for fixed-frequency and other oddball monitors (by allowing the video mode to be set at boot time)

-User-visible changes since Linux 2.2.x:
+User-visible changes since GNU/Linux 2.2.x:

  * Sync-on-green is now handled properly
  * More useful information is printed on bootup